11ma/tip-calc/README.md

-# Frontend Mentor - FAQ accordion card solution
+# Frontend Mentor - Tip calculator app solution

-This is a solution to the [FAQ accordion card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
+This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents